Harvard-Crimson-Technology-Comp/f19-000-csboi/README.md

 -----

 ### Information
-1. Favorite Color: TODO
+1. Favorite Color: Turquoise
-2. Favorite Food: TODO
+2. Favorite Food: Pizza
-3. Favorite Movie: TODO
+3. Favorite Movie: Catch me if you can

 -----